Spider-Man: Homecoming: Filming

 Harrier noted that the young actors in the film "constantly refer to ourselves as The Breakfast Club".
 Shortly after, Martha Kelly joined the cast in an unspecified role.
 In August, Michael Chernus was cast as Phineas Mason / Tinkerer, while Jona Xiao joined the cast in an unspecified role, and Buress said he was playing a gym teacher.
 By September 2016, Jon Favreau was reprising his role as Happy Hogan from the Iron Man series, and filming concluded in Atlanta and moved to New York City.
-Locations in the latter area included Astoria, Queens, St. George, Staten Island, Manhattan, and Franklin K. Lane High School in Brooklyn.
+Locations in the latter city included Astoria, Queens; Sunnyside, Queens; St. George, Staten Island; Manhattan; and Franklin K. Lane High School in Brooklyn.
 Additionally, UFC fighter Tyron Woodley said he had been considered for a villain role in the film, but had to drop out due to a prior commitment with Fox Sports.
 Principal photography wrapped on October 2, 2016, in New York City, with some additional filming taking place later in the month in Berlin, Germany, near the Brandenburg Gate.